 Joyce Chaplin, James Duncan Phillips Professor of Early American History, History Department, Harvard University

-Diane Davis, Professor of Urbanism and Development
+Diane Davis, Charles Dyer Norton Professor of Regional Planning and Urbanism

 Sonja Duempelmann, Associate Professor of Landscape Architecture